-- Ask the groups how they reacted to the issues in the role play. - Don't insist that every group speak but afford all of them the opportunity. - Deal with each follow-up issue, one at a time. - Sometimes people don't notice the issue in the mini role play, so explain the issue. - Addressing chronic misbehavior with conferences: - Discuss how to address chronic misbehavior by focusing on one particular incident, typically the most recent. - The facilitator may allow other related incidents to be mentioned but should try to keep the discussion focused on the precipitating incident.

-Participants lecturing S. Jenson:

-- Ask the group what effect C. Morrow's lecturing of S. Jenson had on the conference and how the facilitator handled it. - Discuss ways it could be dealt with.
+- Ask the groups how they reacted to the issues in the role play. - Don't insist that every group speak but afford all of them the opportunity. - Deal with each follow-up issue, one at a time. - Sometimes people don't notice the issue in the mini role play, so explain the issue. - Addressing chronic misbehavior with conferences: - Discuss how to address chronic misbehavior by focusing on one particular incident, typically the most recent. - The facilitator may allow other related incidents to be mentioned but should try to keep the discussion focused on the precipitating incident. - > Participants lecturing S. Jenson: - Ask the group what effect C. Morrow's lecturing of S. Jenson had on the conference and how the facilitator handled it. - Discuss ways it could be dealt with.
 Reiterate the importance of keeping the conversation focused and separating the deed from the doer.

-Preparation Practice

-- 1. Participants will learn the necessary skills to prepare a restorative conference. - Remind participants about the preparation activity we did on Day 1. - > Explain we will replicate that process for the "misbehavior" role play.

-Tip Refer participants to Chapter 3 in the Handbook, the Preparation Script handout and the "What to cover in the initial meeting" handout for this activity.

-- > Tell participants to refer to the handouts in their packets for this next activity:

-- What to Cover in the Initial Meeting

-- Conference Preparation Guide

-- o Meeting with the Person who created the harm

-- Meeting with the Person Harmed

-- Meeting with the Supporters

-- Explain that the handout What to Cover in the Initial Meeting IS NOT an agenda that they go through point by point when meeting with participants but rather an ongoing list of what is important to discuss when you are meeting with potential participants for the first time.
+- 1. Participants will learn the necessary skills to prepare a restorative conference. - > Remind participants about the preparation activity we did during Session 1. - Explain we will replicate that process for the "misbehavior" role play. - > Tell participants to refer to the handout in their packets for this next activity: - What to Cover in the Initial Meeting - Conference Facilitator Script - ➤ Review the handout "What to Cover in an Initial Meeting" and point out how important preparation is to the success of the conference. - The majority of the work involved in a conference occurs during preparation. - This will ensure the success of the process. - ➤ Explain that the handout "What to Cover in the Initial Meeting" IS NOT an agenda that they go through point by point when meeting with participants but rather an ongoing list of what is important to discuss when you are meeting with potential participants for the first time.
+The conference script should also used as a reference and to review the questions with the participants. - ➤ Brainstorm as a group any additional questions or thoughts that may be added to the list that you may want to cover in the initial meeting. - ➤ Explain that while the conference is scripted and the facilitator should follow the script, preparation is not scripted.
+Preparation is the time to build connections and trust.
+There isn't a specific script to follow.
+Facilitators should be authentic, ask questions and give information about the process. - ➤ Also note that if participants are looking for specific language around how to start a conversation or what to say on a phone call they can refer to pages 190, 195 and

-- Also note that the "preparation scripts" handouts are designed to give facilitators an idea of how to begin conversations with potential participants.
+197 in the Handbook, this will give facilitators an idea of how to begin conversations with potential participants.
 They shouldn't be read verbatim.
-They are meant to give facilitators a starting point. - Ask them to spend a few moments familiarizing themselves with the 4 handouts in order to organize their thoughts and put the script into their own words. - Remind participants that while the conference itself is scripted, the preparation is not.
+They are meant to give facilitators a starting point.

+- ➤ Ask participants to spend a few moments familiarizing themselves with the handout and the book in order to organize their thoughts and put the material into their own words. - ➤ Remind participants that while the conference itself is scripted, the preparation is not.
 Preparation is the time that the facilitator has to build connections with the conference participants.